-Florida Craft Beer: Marker 48 Brewing, Weeki Wachee
+Florida Beer Pairings: Marker 48 Brewing and Weeki Wachee

 You’ve heard of beer and food pairings.
 How about beer paired with authentic Florida experiences?
 Join us as we explore the state through the flavors of Florida’s craft beer culture.

 By Stephen Kubiak